-DENA 1050 - Microbiology and Infection Control
+DENA 1050 - Microbiology and Infection Control (3)

-Prerequisite: Program admission.
 Introduces fundamental microbiology and infection control techniques.
-Topics include: classification, structure, and behavior of pathogenic microbes; mode of disease transmission; body defense and immunity; infectious diseases; and infection control procedures in accordance with CDC recommendations and OSHA guidelines.
+Topics include: classification, structure, and behavior of pathogenic microbes; mode of disease transmission; bodys defense and immunity; infectious diseases; and infection control procedures in accordance with CDC recommendations and OSHA guidelines.

-DENA 1070 - Oral Pathology and Therapeutics
+DENA 1070 - Oral Pathology and Therapeutics (2)

-Prerequisites: DEN 1010; DEN 1080.
 Focuses on the diseases affecting the oral cavity and pharmacology as it relates to dentistry.
 Topics include: identification and disease process; signs/symptoms of oral diseases and systemic diseases with oral manifestations; developmental abnormalities of oral tissues; basic principle of pharmacology; drugs prescribed by the dental profession; drugs that may contraindicate treatment; and applied pharmacology (regulations, dosage, and applications.